Amelia-chan/Fake-Amelia/README.md

+> **WARNING**
+> This repository contains the failed source code of a formerly-possible release candidate of Amelia.
+A newer Amelia will be created that will support a much better codebase will be created soon with a new dashboard and everything, please wait in the meantime!

 # Amelia
 An open-source Discord bot that brings story updates right to your server's doorsteps, and also brings trending notifications into your DMs to allow you to have a wake of surprise.